liferay/clay/migrate-the-clay-components-from-v2-to-v3.md

 ## ClayNavigationBar

-ClayNavigationBar has become more simpler than the version `v2`, removing APIs from `items` and turning more flexible to pass elements by composition.
+ClayNavigationBar has become simpler than the version `v2`, removing APIs from `items` and turning more flexible to pass elements by composition.
 Turning the development more easier when defining your Dropdown's list items but complying with Lexicon specifications.

 ```
  <ClayNavigationBar